hzqst/metamod-fallguys/README.md

 * Compatibility with other games (e.g. Counter-Strike) is not guaranteed as it's designed only for Sven Co-op.

-## What's the differences between this metamod and Bots-United's one ?
+## The differences between this metamod and Bots-United's one ?

 1. An older version of glibc (iirc it's 2.24, which is literally the glibc that linux build of Sven Co-op is using) is forced to be used in the makefile.
 The compiled binaries (`.so`) are portable now.
 No need to recompile them when running on an up-to-date linux distribution.